Bidthedog/CheckoutKATA/README.md

 | C    | 20         |               |
 | D    | 15         |               |

-The checkout accepts items in any order, so that if we scan a B, an A, and another B, we’ll recognize the two Bs and price them at 45 (for a total price so far of 95). **The pricing changes frequently, so pricing should be independent of the checkout.**
+The checkout accepts items in any order, so that if we scan a B, an A, and another B, weâ€™ll recognize the two Bs and price them at 45 (for a total price so far of 95). **The pricing changes frequently, so pricing should be independent of the checkout.**

 The interface to the checkout could look like: